-Learn more about this artistic tradition at the Pueblo of Acoma's Haak'u Museum and Sky City Cultural Center.
+Learn more about this artistic tradition at the Pueblo of Acoma's Sky City Cultural Center & Haak’u Museum.
 You can also meet Acoma artists at Market Plaza, where the artists display, create and share living tradition.

 - The Acoma Pueblo pottery style is characterized by fluted rims and thin walls.